Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Toledo and its opponents have combined to score more than 51.5 points in six of 11 games this season.
+- Toledo has combined with its opponents to put up more than 50 points in six of 11 games this season.

-- Middle Tennessee's games have gone over 51.5 points in six of 11 chances this season.

-- The two teams combine to score 64 points per game, 12.5 more than the total in this contest.
+- The two teams combine to score 64 points per game, 14.0 more than the over/under in this contest.

-- These two squads combine to allow 46.8 points per game, 4.7 fewer than this contest's over/under.
+- This contest's total is 3.2 points greater than the 46.8 these two squads combine to allow per game this season.

-- Rockets games this season feature an average total of 55.0 points, a number 3.5 points higher than Friday's over/under.
+- The Rockets and their opponents have scored an average of 55.0 points per game in 2021, 5.0 more than Friday's total.

-- The 56.1 PPG average total in Blue Raiders games this season is 4.6 points more than this game's over/under.
+- The 50-point over/under for this game is 6.1 points below the 56.1 points per game average total in Blue Raiders games this season.

 Toledo Stats and Trends